 Get Some Balls

-You need to have both training and match balls to play with on tap.
-You will be astounded as to how many football's find their way into other people's bags by accident and you will need a good stock of these to get you through a full season.
+You need to have both training and match balls to play with - and plenty of them.
+You'll be astounded as to how many footballs you lose (or find their way into other people's bags by accident).
+Make sure you have a good stock of these or can quickly buy more to get you through a full season.

 Or will you find like most of the other items of equipment, it soon starts to dwindle.
 Is taking turns to wash the entire kit taking too big a risk?
 If you put all the shirts into one bag to be washed and brought back the following week are you taking the risk that the person responsible will be the one still chained to the lamp post from the night before?!

-You need to get your hands on the right equipment to be able to have training sessions and hold matches.
+You need to get your hands on the right equipment to be able to have training sessions and play matches.

-Things like bibs and cones can be picked up relatively inexpensively and again an important rule of thumb is that you can never have too many of these sorts of items because they soon get ripped or go missing.
+Things like bibs and cones can be picked up relatively inexpensively; again an important rule of thumb is that you can never have too many of these sorts of items because they soon get damaged or go missing.

 There is also all of the internal politics of organising the team.
 If football's ability to unite is all powerful, its ability to divide as people fall out over the right way of doing things, is just as potent.